TurtIeSocks/cake/README.md

 # cake

 A very simple Cloudflare subdomain generator.
 Use responsibly, CloudFlare will put you in timeout if you abuse this too much.
+You can make 1200 API calls per 5 minutes, this app will attempt to manually wait if you make too many.

 This uses the `random-words` package to generate subdomains that you use everyday words.
 It will also generate a yml config file saved to the `data` folder that can be used with other apps.

 ## Requirements